Amanj1/AmanjGenomeAnalysis/README.md

 2018 May 19: Structuring the files again.
 Uploading the modified gff (for CHIP).
 Got IGV to work on interactive node in UPPMAX did some testing with CHIP seq data (not yet finished).
 I would need to look into the files and choose which to present.

+2018 May 21: I noticed functional annotation was missing.
+I used the EggNOGmapper online and used the maker protein fasta from maker2 and got an output.
+It gives a name of gene that indicates it function and statistics.
+I also updated the activity diagram.

 ____________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________

 Paper II - Eckalbar et al. 2016

 Basic analyses:

 ● Genome assembly of Illumina reads.

 ● Assembly quality assessment.

 ● Transcriptome assembly.

 ● Structural and functional annotation.

 ● Differential expression analyses.

 ● Biological interpretation of the results.

 Extra analyses:

 ● Mapping of ChIP-seq reads and visualization.

 ● Analyses of long non-coding RNAs.